IcesiInteractivaCOP16/Dijkstra-API/README.md

 ## Description

-This project implements a RESTful API using Python with Flask.
+This project implements a RESTful API using Python with **FastAPI**.
 The system applies Dijkstra's algorithm to calculate the shortest path between an initial geographic coordinate and a list of other coordinates, based on their latitude and altitude.

 The input is provided via a POST request in JSON format, containing the initial coordinates and a list of additional coordinates as pairs of latitude and altitude values.
 The output will be a sorted list of coordinates, with the starting point as the first element, ordered by the shortest path according to Dijkstra's algorithm.